 The Pharaoh made his opinion very clear.
 Gen. 41:38-40 Then Pharaoh said to his servants, "Can we find a man like this, in whom is a divine spirit?
-39 So Pharaoh said to Joseph, "Since Yah has informed you of all this, there is no one so discerning and wise as you are.
-40 "You shall be over my house, and according to your command all my people shall do homage; only in the throne I will be greater than you."
-Isn't this exactly what Yeshua did when He came to look after the affairs of His father's house?
-Yeshua said only the Father is greater than I.
+39 So Pharaoh said to Joseph, "Since God has informed you of all this, there is no one so discerning and wise as you are.
+40 "You shall be over my house, and according

-25 What happened when Joseph was leader in the land?
+P) What happened when Joseph was leader in the land?

 There was a great famine in the land for seven years.
 Didn't Yeshua say through the prophet Amos there would be a spiritual famine in the land at the time of the end?

-Amos 8:11-12 "Behold, days are coming," declares the Yahveh Elohim, "When I will send a famine on the land, Not a famine for bread or a thirst for water.
-But rather for hearing the words of Yahveh."
+Amos 8:11-12 "Behold, days are coming," declares Adonai Yahveh, "When I will send a famine on the land, Not a famine for bread or a thirst for water, But rather for hearing the words of Yahveh."

-Didn't the Pharaoh sent his people to Joseph when they cried out when there was a famine in the land?
+Q) Didn't the Pharaoh send his people to Joseph when they cried out when there was a famine in the land?

 Here we see multiple connections that jump off the page.
 Gen. 41:55-56 So when all the land of Egypt was famished, the people cried out to Pharaoh for bread; and Pharaoh said to all the Egyptians, "Go to Joseph; whatever he says to you, you shall do."
 56 When the famine was spread over all the face of the earth, then Joseph opened all the storehouses, and sold to the Egyptians; and the famine was severe in the land of Egypt."

-26a) The people cried out to Joseph for bread; who was/is the bread of life for all the people of the world?
+The people cried out to Joseph for bread; Who was/is the bread of life for all the people of the world?
+Yeshua